YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patients often hear that a straight hairline is unnatural.
 That is too simple.
 Some natural hairlines are relatively straight.
 Some people have very little temple recession when they are young.
 A straight central frame can also suit certain faces.
 I do not reject a design just because it is not V shaped.

-The useful question is whether the line has the small changes that make hair look like hair rather than a border.
+What matters is whether the line has the small changes that make hair look like hair rather than a border.
 A natural looking frontal edge usually has a transition zone, careful variation in graft placement, correct exit direction, and softer single hair grafts in the front.
 The line may be low or straight, but it should not look like a painted edge.

 Straightness also makes the eye less forgiving.
 Even when the first row is built with single hair grafts, small zigzags, and careful irregularity, a very straight overall shape can overpower those details.
 The patient may not see the problem on the drawing, but after growth the line can still read as a hard border instead of a natural hairline.